arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

 Action:

-Create an ArangoBackup object for each ArangoBackup every 15 minutes
+Create an ArangoBackup Custom Resource for each ArangoBackup every 15 minutes

 ### Create schedule for selected deployments